NaeRong/DS440_Capstone/pytorch_data_load.md

 - Shuffling the data.
 - Load the data in parallel using `multiprocessing` workers.

 In the previous section, three `transforms` are performed on a sample.
-In this section, users can learn to use `Dataloader` to transform all images in the dataset.
+In this section, users can learn to use `Dataloader` to iterate over all images in the dataset.

 First, a new dataset with `transform` needs to be defined.